Info icon

 EndIpAddress : 192.168.0.15

-05 Repeat step no. 1 – 4 for all the Azure SQL servers that allow unrestricted inbound access to their SQL databases, available within the current Azure subscription.
+05 Repeat steps no. 1 – 4 for each Azure SQL server that allows unrestricted inbound access, available within the current Azure subscription.

 06 Repeat steps no. 1 – 5 for each subscription created within your Microsoft Azure cloud account.